wp-plugins/landing-pages-builder/readme.txt

 No, you can create your free account through the plugin, or you can simply use the provided guest account

+= Can I use the Landing Pages Builder for free? =

+You can try Social Campaigns completely free for the first 14 days.
+You can learn more about our pricing [here](http://corp.wishpond.com/pricing-plans/ "Pricing")

+= How much does it cost to run a landing page? =

+* You can run unlimited campaigns for FREE for the first 14 days
+* Running landing pages is extremely cost effective.
+This plugin lets you use features that aren't available on any other plugin.
+* You can learn more about our pricing [here](http://corp.wishpond.com/pricing-plans/ "Pricing")

 = Is the 14-day free trial shared with the other Wishpond plugins? =

 When you sign up for a free trial with the [Landing Pages Builder](http://wordpress.org/plugins/landing-pages-builder/ "Landing Pages Builder") plugin or with our [Social Contests](http://wordpress.org/plugins/wishpond-social-campaigns/ "Run social campaigns on wordpress") plugin, the subscription and trial are shared for the same Wishpond accounts.